sanjayankur31/20191016-Vim-session/Readme.rst

 Vim modes
 ##########

+These are a few of the available modes in VIM.
+Please look at :code:`help vim-modes-intro` for a complete description.

 1. Normal mode: default mode where you should be if you are not editing text.
 2. Insert mode: only be in this if you are editing text.
 As soon as you finish, go back to Normal mode.
-3. Last line mode/command mode: this is where we write Vim commands.
+3. Last line mode/command line mode: this is where we write Vim commands.
+4. Visual mode: for selecting text. :code:`:help visual-mode`

-Beginner's note: use :code:`u` to undo.
+Beginner's note: use :code:`u` in Normal mode to undo any changes.

 Simple cursor movement
 ########################